directus/directus/docs/cloud/overview.md

 To make life easy, you have the option to
 [create and login to your free Cloud Account](/cloud/accounts/#create-account-and-login) automatically with GitHub.
-If you have no Github or do not wish to use this login method, email-and-password login is available as well.
+If you have no GitHub or do not wish to use this login method, email-and-password login is available as well.
 Once logged-in, create a new Team or Select an existing Team to access and manage its associated Projects, billing details, Team Members, Activity, and Settings.